 What is Brazil Known for Producing?

 If you think that are the greatest soccer players on the planet, you’re not wrong.
-We have the best players, but we do a lot more.
+We have the best players and a lot more.
 If you ever wondered why Brazil is the biggest economy in South America, you’re about to discover.

-Brazil is known for being the largest Bovine Meat and Coffee in the entire world, being responsible for 32% of the production of coffee on the globe.
+Brazil is known as the biggest producer and exporter of Bovine Meat and Coffee in the entire world, being responsible for 32% of the production of coffee on the globe.
 Also, the country is the second-biggest producer of Soy and the largest producer of Sugar Cane.

 Do you think this is impressive?
 There’s a lot more.
 Let’s check the Top Ten Agricultural Products in Brazil.